NathalyQuiva/NathalyQuiva/README.md

 ## Get in Touch

-I'm passionate about backend and fullstack development and open to discussing opportunities where I can contribute my expertise.
-Whether it's backend-focused projects or full stack development, I'm excited to explore how I can add value to your team.
+I am passionate about backend development, full stack, data analysis, process optimization, and I am open to discussing opportunities where I can contribute with my experience.
+I am excited to explore how I can add value to your team!

 Thank you for visiting my GitHub profile!